linoyohandybr/laravel-login-5.4/readme.md

 MAIL_PASSWORD=null
 MAIL_ENCRYPTION=null

-7-Command line: php artisan migrate
+- Command line: php artisan migrate
-8- Command line: php artisan serve
+- Command line: php artisan serve
-9- Open the browser using the host and port indicated for the command php artisan serve.
+- Open the browser using the host and port indicated for the command php artisan serve.

 Now you have a simple and powerful authentication system.
 It can be customize.Laravel is great, below more about it.